text that reads, crystals, rocks, minerals, gemstones

 Those who use crystals for their healing properties believe they vibrate at a specific frequency.
 However, there is no scientific evidence to support this and scientists argue that these vibrational frequencies do not exist.

 This business states that it aims to source 100% of its crystals from "cottage mines".
-That's not a term used in geology but I suspect it means they only buy from small family-owned mines.
+That's not a term used in geology, but I suspect it means they only buy from small family-owned mines.

 Other claims include only buying material that has been mined in a way that has minimal impact on the planet.
-They say no explosives or heavy damaging machinery or tools are used and, the crystals are processed safely and with appropriate safety equipment.
+They say no explosives or heavy damaging machinery or tools are used, and the crystals are processed safely and with appropriate safety equipment.

-At the bottom of this long and detailed page they say, "We believe that to be ethical as a business you must be able to demonstrate ethical conduct in all aspects of your business which includes promoting ethical practices to customers."
+At the bottom of this long and detailed page, they say, "We believe that to be ethical as a business, you must be able to demonstrate ethical conduct in all aspects of your business, which includes promoting ethical practices to customers."

 Lapis lazuli has been mined at Sar-e Sang, high up in the Hindu Kush Mountains for over six thousand years.
 It's not found anywhere else in the country.
+It's been classed as a 'conflict mineral' for many years because the mines are known to drive corruption, conflict and extremism in the country.

 Having addressed a similar concern with another business some weeks earlier, they told me the mine where their material comes from is owned by a local family.
 That's not possible because the only place in Afghanistan where lapis lazuli is found is Sar-e Sang, and the mines are owned by the state.

-For a business to say its materials are 'tracked and traced' it must have an established and proven system in place whereby substantial and verifiable evidence can be provided that shows its products can be traced back to where they were mined.
+The term 'tracked and traced' is a relatively new buzzword that many small crystal retailers are now using.
+For a business to say its materials are 'tracked and traced', it must have an established and proven system in place whereby substantial and verifiable evidence can be provided to show that its products can be traced back to where they were mined.

 They must also know where and by whom they were mined.
 They should also be able to provide evidence showing every stage of their journey up until they arrive at a wholesale outlet.

 Most rocks and minerals used for crystal healing have been processed to some degree.
-They may be cut into carvings, used to produce tumbled stones, or at the bare minimum, are cleaned and prepared for the commercial market.
+They may be cut into carvings, used to produce tumbled stones, or, at the bare minimum, are cleaned and prepared for the commercial market.

 Having done business locally in Africa and Asia for many years, I know it's not uncommon for children to be involved in this work.
 I've also seen the conditions in which some of the work is carried out.

-This photo was taken during a visit to a potential supplier in India in 2007.
+The following photo was taken during a visit to a potential supplier in India in 2007.
 I saw children far younger than the two boys in this photo working there.
 Children often start working at a young age because their families cannot afford to keep them in school.

-Many of the rocks and minerals being sold around the world are mined in Brazil, India, Pakistan, Afghanistan, Indonesia, Madagascar, the Democratic Republic of Congo and several countries in Africa.
+young Indian boys and men working around a table cutting and polishing gemstonesMany of the rocks and minerals sold around the world are mined in Brazil, India, Pakistan, Afghanistan, Indonesia, Madagascar, the Democratic Republic of Congo, and several other African countries.

 Unless an independent governing body monitors mining practices and working conditions, it's impossible to know for certain whether ethical practices are being adhered to.

-Most retailers who state their materials have been ethically sourced trust what their suppliers tell them.
+Most retailers who state their crystals have been ethically sourced trust what their suppliers tell them.
+Suppliers are mainly in China, India, Pakistan, Indonesia and Brazil.

-I can say with some degree of certainty that very few, if any, will be travelling to these countries to buy locally.
+Most crystal retailers find people to buy from online, often on social media.
+Some also travel to industry trade fairs.
+I can say with some degree of certainty that very few, if any, will travel to these countries to buy locally.

 On one website I visited, the owner explained that her supplier regularly sends photos and videos of material being excavated.
-The page also included photos of stone being cut and polished by craftsmen.
+The page included photos of stone being cut and polished by craftsmen.

 She goes on to say,